emnify/product-docs/docs/how-tos/workspaces/link.md

 If you see the **Request Sent** modal, your request has been submitted successfully. 🎉

-From there, our team will process your request and contact you to link your existing workspaces.
+From there, the emnify team processes your request and contacts you to link your existing workspaces.
-We can also work with you to customize them.
+They can also work with you to customize them.

 :::note
 The process may take time, as each new workspace requires a new contract.
-It usually takes 2–7 days for your workspaces to be linked.
+It usually takes 2-7 days for your workspaces to be linked.
 :::

-Once linked, **Admin** user accounts of the main organization will be able to [switch between workspaces](/workspaces/switch).
+Once linked, **Administrator** user accounts of the main organization are able to [switch between workspaces](/workspaces/switch).

 :::tip Feature requests
 Workspaces are new to emnify, so feedback and suggestions are very welcome.